jayce1992/RealtimeTalkServer/README.md

 Server supports 4 languages: korean, english, russian and french(If you want, you can add new language by slightly modifying code).

+You will find the lists of Supported languages in Additional References below.

 ## How to run

 Step 1.
 Import project to Android Studio or any other IDE in your choice.